zhanat-adilkhanuly/qpa_final_project/README.md

-# github_demonstration
+# github_project_1
-This is my first github respository.
-I am creating it for a class
+This is my first github respository for a class project